lilyia1116/my-website/IDEAS/madman/mountain.md

-# To Lilyia X in Ten Years
+# To Sasa X in Ten Years

-Hi, Lilyia.
+Hi, Sasa.
 How are you doing at 31?
 Are you happy?
 Do you still love hiking?
 Do you enjoy running in nature?
 Have you climbed Mount Everest yet?

 Today is November 4, 2024, and there are only 12 days left until you turn 21.